AgentJ08/Rickdiculous-Facts/README.md

 # Rickdiculous-Facts
-An Alexa skill for Rickdiculous Facts!
+An Alexa fact skill for Rickdiculous Facts!